pawelpiwosz/docker-firefox/README.md

   firefox --private-window
 ```

+### Memory reservation

+This contaier can be run with restricted memory size.
+In order to do it, add
+`-m=1G` to docker run command.
+In this case, memory will be limited to 1G.

 ### Credits

-I wrote this container based on Marco work.
+I wrote this container based on [Marco](https://github.com/mmatoscom/) work.